Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Datasets

 \subsection{AlpacaEval}

-AlpacaEval is an automated evaluation benchmark based on LLMs.
-It employs GPT-4\cite{gpt4} as an annotator to compare the generated content of models over $805$ samples on simple instruction-following tasks against reference answers from text-davinci-003.
-Previous work has shown that using GPT-4 as an annotator correlates highly with assessments from human evaluators\cite{li2023alpacaeval}.
+AlpacaEval is an automated evaluation benchmark for LLMs, employing GPT-4 \cite{gpt4} as an annotator to compare the responses generated by the models against reference answers produced by text-davinci-003.
+The benchmark consists of 805 samples focused on simple instruction-following tasks.
+Previous research has shown a high correlation between GPT-4's annotations and human evaluator assessments \cite{li2023alpacaeval}.